ARMmbed/mbed-os/TESTS/netsocket/README.md

 Test cases for Socket class
 ---------------------------

 These test are equal for UDPSocket and TCPSocket but are described here because of identical API and behaviour.
 Socket class is abstract so it cannot be instantiated, therefore these test cases are implemented using both TCPSocket and UDPSocket.
 Some of these tests are also implemented for TLSSocket class.
 In such case certificate has to be set for the Socket before calling `open()`, unless specified otherwise in the test's description.

 ### SOCKET_OPEN_DESTRUCT

 **Description:**

-Call `Socket::open()` and then destruct the socket
+Call `Socket::open()` and then destruct the socket.

 **Preconditions:**

-1. Network interface and stack are initialised
+1. Network interface and stack are initialized.
-2. Network connection is up
+2. Network connection is up.

 **Test steps:**

-1. Create a object by calling `new Socket()`
+1. Create an object by calling `new Socket()`.
-2. Call `Socket::open(stack)`
+2. Call `Socket::open(stack)`.
-3. Call "delete" for the object
+3. Delete the object.
 4. Repeat 100 times.

 **Expected result:**

-`Socket::open()` should always return NSAPI_ERROR_OK
+`Socket::open()` should always return `NSAPI_ERROR_OK`.